 Making your own hours, seeing your friends or children when you want to… those are a few freedoms that make your lifestyle truly yours.
 However, it’s our belief that MT’s truly deserve a massage.
 Massage therapy is a scientifically backed, government recognized form of pain, stress and therapeutic relief – and there’s no doubt the life of an MT has some serious stresses, standing up for most of the day being one of them!

 There’s no doubt we can all use a good session with our kind, patient MT.
 Show them some love!
 They get to know your stressors and watch out for your personal injuries every time you come in for a session.
 Every MT needs a massage!

-As a member of the bravely self-employed medical professionals, we’re proud to offer malpractice insurance coverage for Massage Therapists.
-For more information, visit CPHins.com.
+As a member of the bravely self-employed medical professionals, we’re proud to offer malpractice insurance for Massage Therapists for wellness professionals.

 For more information on a wellness policy protecting Massage Therapists, click here!